Lead Guitar Solo Lesson – Phrasing Over The Barline

 EMAIL TO GET ACCESS

-Let’s say you are soloing over the chords C major 7 - E minor - A minor add 9 and G7.
+Let’s say you are performing a lead guitar solo over the chords C major 7 - E minor - A minor add 9 and G7.

 These chords all have 1 note in common: note B.